5 Best Alternatives to PhotoRec

 Despite having written thousands of articles and tutorials for various popular outlets, he considers his data-recovery adventures an ongoing learning experience.

-Odysseas’s popular publishings
+Odysseas’s recent publishings

 Yevgeniy Tolkunov